TextRanch

 alleviate burden vs reduce burden

-Both 'alleviate burden' and 'reduce burden' are correct phrases that can be used interchangeably.
-They both convey the idea of lessening or lightening a burden.
-The choice between the two may depend on personal preference or the specific context in which they are used.
+Both 'alleviate burden' and 'reduce burden' are correct phrases that convey the idea of lessening or lightening a burden.
+They can be used interchangeably depending on your personal preference or the specific context in which the phrases are used.

 This phrase is correct and commonly used in English.